 Team: Suzanne Choi, Zahin Ali, Brendon Gouveia, Denise Nguyen

-My Role: UX research and analysis.
-UX/UI concept development and visual designs.
+My Role: UX/UI concept development including research synthesis, journey mapping, and storyboarding, and wireframing.
+Visual design and high-fidelity mockups.
 Primarily responsible for touch table interface and website.

 Client: Carnegie Museum of Natural History